LegalizeAdulthood/iterated-dynamics/ReadMe.md

 Additional files are in the following directories:

+- `unix`
+    Files needed for the unix platform.

+- `win32`
+    Files needed for the Windows platform.

+- `hc`
+    Help source files with a custom build step on help.src to run the help compiler on the source to generate new fractint.hlp and helpdefs.h files.
+Automated tests for `hc` are in the subdirectory `tests`.
+    Help compiler input source files are in the subdirectory `src`.

+- `tests`
+    Contains automated unit and image tests.
+Unit tests are executable code that tests other bits of code.
+Image tests are performed by running Id to generate an image and compare against a gold standard image.

+- `packaging`
+    Scripts and data files for building packaged releases of Id.

+- `.github/workflows`
+    Scripts that configure automated continuous integration jobs on github.

+- `home`
+    Data files, such as color maps, parameter files, formula files, and so-on that are installed with Id.

 - `fractint`
   Miscellaneous files in the main fractint source folder.
 These are not currently used for any of the compilation of the code and are placed here just for reference.

-- `hc`
-    Help source files with a custom build step on help.src to run the help compiler on the source to generate new fractint.hlp and helpdefs.h files.

-- `unix`
-    Files needed for the unix platform.

-- `win32`
-    Files needed for the Win32 platform.